mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/reducers.md

 }
 ```

 Most reducers used by Mattermost Redux are simple like the one above in that they only affect a single part of the store.
-These can be easily composed using Redux's [`combineReducers`](https://redux.js.org/api-reference/combinereducers) function to make a more complex data store.
+These can be easily composed using Redux's {{< newtabref href="https://redux.js.org/api-reference/combinereducers" title="`combineReducers`" >}} function to make a more complex data store.

 ```javascript
 function myStringValue(state = '', action) {